-Despite the fact that there are approximately 80 million individuals with disabilities within the European Union ("EU"), there is no coherent definition of disability (European Commission, 2010).
+Despite the fact that there are approximately 80 million individuals with disabilities within the EU1, there is no coherent definition of disability.
 There is also no clear consensus amongst Member States as to the question of whether People Living with HIV/AIDS ("PLHA") should be defined as "disabled" and thus acquire the various legal protections associated with such a designation.
-This article will examine the definition of disability developed by recent decisions of the European Court of Justice for the purposes of the Employment Equality Directive (Council Directive 2000/78/EC) and examine whether it is sufficient for the purpose of bringing PLHA within its scope.
-This paper will argue that in order to adequately protect PLHA within the EU, the European Court of Justice ("CJEU") needs to ensure that a coherent EU wide definition of disability, based upon the social model of disability, is adopted.
+This paper will argue that in order to adequately protect PLHA within the EU, the European Court of Justice ("CJEU") need to ensure that a coherent EU wide definition of disability based upon the social model of disability is adopted.
 Such a definition is necessary in order to ensure adequate protection not only for PLHA but for all individuals from disability discrimination throughout the EU.
-Finally it should be noted that, for the purposes of brevity, the increasingly relevant provisions of the
+In addition to this central argument, this paper will also argue that the lack of a coherent definition of disability grounded in the social model fragments protection for PLHA across the EU leading to a number of possible unintended consequences.